Hopperpop/Hopperpop.github.io/_posts/2023-05-09-linked-list-in-twincat-part-1.md

 ---

 ## Node implementation
 We start by defining the basic node interface that both the normal and master node will implement.
-It has two properties that gets/sets the interface to the previous and next node. `p_IsLinkMaster` will serve as a constant to differentiate between normal nodes and the master node.
+It has two properties that get/set the interface to the previous and next node. `p_IsLinkMaster` will serve as a constant to differentiate between normal nodes and the master node.
 This serves as a failsafe to prevent infinite loops, as we create a circular list.
 The interface itself extends `__SYSTEM.IQueryInterface`.
 Later on in part 3, it will be explained why.
 ```iecst
 INTERFACE ITF_LinkedList_Node EXTENDS __SYSTEM.IQueryInterface
     PROPERTY p_IsLinkMaster :   BOOL //Only getter
     PROPERTY p_ListNext :       ITF_LinkedList_Node
     PROPERTY p_ListPrevious :   ITF_LinkedList_Node
 ```
 Lets make a function block `FB_LinkedList_Node` that implements the previous created node interface and add some variables to store links to the neighbor nodes and master.
 You will find some [pragmas](https://help.codesys.com/api-content/2/codesys/3.5.14.0/en/_cds_f_pragmas_attribute/#ec094f22bdbea0cc0a8640e0142ad94-id-aedee98d4ed7b21ec0a8640e00abf50a) around to hide certain variables.
-This is optional to make online views more cleaner, and can be omitted if wanted.
+This is optional to make online views cleaner, and can be omitted if wanted.
 Pay close attention to `{attribute 'no_copy'}` pragmas as they will mostly serve a purpose during online changes.
 ```iecst
 {attribute 'hide_all_locals'}
 FUNCTION_BLOCK FB_LinkedList_Node IMPLEMENTS ITF_LinkedList_Node